RegardsOss/RegardsOss.github.io/_docs/getting-started/configuration.md

 - Java OpenJDK JRE 1.8
 - access to the database PostgreSQL
 - access to the message broker RabbitMQ
+- access to a SMTP mail server

 And for components `Data Management` and `Catalog`:

 - access to the ElasticSearch

+### SMTP mail server

+You can use any SMTP mail server you want.
+The connection properties have to be provided during the REGARDS installation.

 ### Password